Can Daylight Saving Time Cause Insomnia?

 The Internal Clock

-Daylight Saving Time began back on March 9 and it officially ended yesterday at 2 am.
+Daylight Saving Time began back on March 11 and it officially ended on November 4th at 2 am.
 During these 238 days, our internal clocks (also known as our circadian rhythm) and the external time that we see on the clock are slightly out of sync.

 Circadian rhythms come from an involuntary biological system that has more power than you may think.
 They influence a wide variety of bodily functions like body temperature, hunger, hormone regulation, and the sleep-wake cycle.
 All of these rhythms are based on a 24-hour cycle that is largely regulated by the presence of natural light.